Merchant fleet

 Concepts and definitions

-The unit dead-weight tons (dwt) is used to indicate the cargo carrying capacity of a ship, while gross tons (gt) reflect its size.
+The unit dead weight tons (dwt) is used to indicate the cargo carrying capacity of a ship, while gross tons (gt) reflects its size.
 The latter is relevant to measure shipbuilding and recycling activity, while the former is used to capture the capacity to transport cargo.

 The presented statistics on fleet registration (the flag of a ship), shipbuilding and recycling cover all commercial ships of 100 gt and more.
 The market shares for ownership only cover larger ships of 1000 gt and above, as the true ownership is not always known for smaller vessels.